 The healthcare landscape is transforming.
 Innovations in virtual healthcare, augmented reality, and artificial intelligence are not only impacting the type of care patients receive and how physicians provide it, but also how the role of the MSP is changing in order to adopt and operationalize new processes and become more innovative in the way they perform their duties.
-More than ever, MSPs are having to quickly acclimate to changes brought on by technology and innovation, adapting to and learning new skills in order to remain relevant in their roles, for today and in the future.
-By placing greater emphasis on the outlined core competencies, MSPs will possess the tools to handle forthcoming technological advancements and will be better suited to serve as the drivers of change, while elevating their role in the organization.
+More than every anticipated, MSPs have quickly acclimated to changes brought on by the pandemic - implementing new technology and innovation, and adapting to and learning new skills in order to remain relevant in their roles - to continue performing their vital service as gatekeepers of patient safety.